-It is important that the volume of gravel extracted from rivers is at a rate that is sustainable and does not exceed the natural supply from the upper catchment, noting that in some areas of the river there is significant aggradation that must be addressed to meet flood control outcomes (i.e. extraction rates need to exceed supply rates for a time in order to reduce in-river gravel volume).
+It is important that the volumes of gravel extracted from rivers is at a rate that is sustainable and does not exceed the natural supply from the upper catchment. (i.e. extraction rates need to exceed supply rates for a time in order to reduce in-river gravel volume).
 HBRC specifically wishes to avoid over-extraction of gravel as this can lead to destabilisation of the river channel and threaten edge protection and structures such as stopbanks and bridges.
+As discussed in Section 3.3 above, historic over-extraction has resulted in gravel extraction being severely reduced since the mid 1990s, and HBRC anticipates that future extraction will be no more than around 10,000-15,000 m3/year for the next several years, to maintain a sustainable extraction rate.

-To this end, HBRC has carried out considerable technical assessment of the dynamics of the gravel resource, as discussed below.
+HBRC has carried out considerable technical assessment of the dynamics of the gravel resource, as discussed below.
 This information has largely been taken from the 'gravel resource inventory' report prepared for HBRC by Stevens and Larsen (2015) based on data obtained from HBRC's records.

-Major reviews by the Hawke's Bay Catchment Board and Regional Water Board in 1987 plus additional studies for the HBRC on the Ngaruroro River in 1997 lead to defining a set of parameters to sustainably manage the river systems and control aggregate extraction.
+Major reviews by the Hawke's Bay Catchment Board and Regional Water Board in 1987 plus additional studies for the HBRC on the Tutaekuri River in 1997 lead to defining a set of parameters to sustainably manage the river systems and control aggregate extraction.

 HBRC has established a series of cross sections at regular intervals on all major river systems in the region.
-These range from approximately 0.5 km to 1.3 km apart and are surveyed approximately every three years.
+These range from approximately 0.5 km to 1.3 km apart and are surveyed approximately every three years..
 This sectional data has been used to determine a design grade line for each major river based on a 2.3 year return period flood event (mean annual flood).